gvwilson/thirdbit/src/fiction/still-book/index.md

 hadn't escaped."

 "And how *did* you escape?"
 Still's off-handed tone made Attic uneasy.
-Surely she couldn't be telling the truth---not in this day and age.
+Surely she couldn't be telling the truth—not in this day and age.
 But she didn't sound like she was joking…

 "Oh, that's a secret.
 What if they captured me again, and they'd